 Remember that pressing the END key after the control has been shut down restarts the control.
 Switch-off during a restart can also result in data loss!

 12.2 Moving the Machine Axes

 Note

 Traversing with the machine axis direction buttons can vary depending on the machine tool.
 The machine tool manual provides further information.

-To traverse with the machine axis direction buttons:
+Moving the axis using the machine axis direction buttons